janadari/The-Fob/README.md

 ### Upcoming features

-	Your passwords will become secured with your fringer-print.
+	Your passwords will become secured with your finger-print.

-	You will be able to work with so  many languages.
+	You will be able to work so with  many languages.